-GetOutside Champion Laura made a film in the depths of last winter about why she swims all year round for her health.
+GetOutside Champion Laura made the film Hydrotherapy in the depths of last winter about why she swims all year round for her health.
 She explains why she is passionate about her latest project swimming 15 of the UK’s National Parks to test for microplastics and why she thinks we should all make the most of every day.

 Snowdonia was the backdrop for a short film we made about the reason I began swimming through winter.
 It was freezing cold and the rain was on and off torrential, there was ice in the water and the days were long.
 I even had to wear a bobble hat in some shots as my hair is dark, I blended into the water.
 I normally swim in these conditions but when you are filming a lot of time is spent in and out of the water trying to get the right shot.

 We also had to make sure the current had not washed the camera crew downstream at a faster rate than I could swim.
 If I go for a dip in winter, I wear a swimming costume to experience the effects of the ‘After Glow’.
 We spent 5 full days in Snowdonia's coldest waters, so I opted for a wetsuit and boots.
 Cold water swimming through the depths of winter really helped to improve my health.
 I hope you find that it can do the same for you too.

 You live in a pretty incredible place - have you always lived in Snowdonia?

 My family is originally from Caersws in mid Wales the other side of Dinas Mawddwy but we have always had a house in Dyffryn Ardudwy and we lived in Shrewsbury for a number of years.
 My parents moved to Harlech permanently when I was 16.
 I have also lived in St Helena an Island off the coast of South Africa in the South Atlantic and I used to work in Barcelona.

 Why did you start swimming?
 Do you remember your first wild swimming experience?